testflows/TestFlows-Asserts/README.rst

    :alt: test bug
    :align: center

-**The asserts module is still work in progress and is currently under development.
-Please use it only for reference.**

 No magic, intuitive assertion library with descriptive error messages.
 Works with Python's `assert statement`_ and is inspired by pytest_ support for assertions and `grappa-py/grappa`_ descriptive error messages.